Here’s the fact:

 Circle post editor

-Circle offers a fully-featured editor for creating posts.
+Circle gives you a really nice editor for making posts.

 Circle’s AI Copilot functionality